thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 assignees:
 - ashvayka
 title: Working with IoT device attributes
-description: IoT device management using Thingsboard attributes feature
+description: IoT device management using ThingsBoard attributes feature

 ---

 * TOC
 {:toc}

-Thingsboard provides the ability to assign custom attributes to your entities and manage these attributes.
+ThingsBoard provides the ability to assign custom attributes to your entities and manage these attributes.
 Attributes are treated key-value pairs.
 Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device on the market.